Meowyam/nemosdocs/_build/html/_sources/index.rst.txt

 You can navigate this document by:

    - Clicking on one of the cards above,
-   - Clicking on the section found in the table of contents to the left,
    - Searching for what you need at the top right hand corner.

 .. toctree::